 Founded anew in 1978, the new Cincinnati “Boyschoir” (later “BoyChoir,” and finally “Boychoir” to be consistent with the formal term later adopted by the American Choral Directors Association) permitted singers from the newly developing surrounding school districts to participate.
 The choir rehearsed in churches, with the exception of the 1985-1986 school year when practices were held at the School for Creative and Performing Arts.
 The choir began its presentation of an annual tour outside the greater Cincinnati area in 1981.

-Randall Wolfe, the choir’s assistant director and accompanist beginning in 1981, became director in 1986.
-In 1988 the choir saw its first development into a two-tiered structure which included a Preparatory Choir for first-year singers and a Concert Choir for the more skilled veteran boys.
-In 1993 the system became three-tiered, including the Training Choir and the Resident Choir.
-In 2011, the Boychoir restructured to place a high value on the older boys teaching the younger ones; while the Training Choir remains the initial experience for novice boys, the Concert Choir handles the bulk of in-town performances, and the Tour Choir boys (all of whom sing in the Concert Choir) perform nationally and internationally in special appearances.
+In 1993, the director added a third tier.
+Now boys began their singing careers in the Training Choir.
+They moved up to the Resident Choir and strived to reach the Concert Choir.
+In 2011, the Boychoir restructured to place a high value on the older boys teaching the younger ones; while the Training Choir remains the initial experience for novice boys, the Concert Choir handles the bulk of in-town performances.
+The Tour Choir is comprised of boys selected from the Concert Choir to perform nationally and internationally in special appearances.

 Directors of the Boychoir